umutgulkok/epublisher/README.md

 # ePUBlisher #

-An ePub serving system with DRM
+An ePub publishing and reading platform with DRM

 ### Components